 The word best in the above sentence is an adjective that describes the word dessert.
-I could have said that mom’s apple pie is a good dessert or that her pie is better than Aunt Susie’s.
-Instead, by using the special type of adjective best I was able to let the readers know that mom’s apple pie surpassed all desserts in the group.
+A writer could have said that mom’s apple pie is a good dessert or that her pie is better than Aunt Susie’s.
+Instead, by using a special type of adjective, they let the readers know that mom’s apple pie surpassed all desserts in the group.
 This special type of adjective is called a superlative adjective.

 What is a Superlative Adjective?

 A superlative adjective is used to compare three or more objects, people, or places.
 Using the superlative form takes a comparison to the highest degree possible.
 As shown in the beginning sentence example, the adjective best is a superlative adjective that compares three or more desserts.
 You can’t get better than best!

 The rules for creating a superlative adjective are similar to those used when making comparative adjectives.
 Here they are: